zenna/Omega.jl/docs/src/index.md

 ```
 @article{tavares2019counterfactual,
-  title={Soft Constraints for Inference with Declarative Knowledge},
+  title={A Language for Counterfactual Generative Models},
   author={Tavares, Zenna and Zhang, Xin and Koppel, James and Lezama, Armando Solar},
   year={2019}
 }